NeuroTechX/ntx_slack_archive/introductions.md

  >Gahh!
 That's funny!
 Made an impression on me as well just from the title.
 What an elusive book.
 I am going to the library again today....

+7/11/2017 1:48 AM

+ **imasha** :

+ >Hi my name is Imasha, I'm from Canada.
+I'm currently doing a degree in Psychology and Neuroscience and I'm interested in Brain Computer Interfacing and deep learning :slightly_smiling_face: